Mine Subsidence and Flooding in Newcastle Mayfield Mines

 Mine subsidence is the responsibility of Subsidence Advisory NSW.
 Mine water flooding work is allocated to Legacy Mines NSW.
 The problems have been transferred amongst these offices.

-For over a decade, Subsidence Advisory has lied to us by telling us there are no mine workings under our buildings and the subsidence damage is not mine related.
+For over a decade, Subsidence Advisory has told us there are no mine workings under our buildings and the subsidence damage is not mine related.
 Whilst Legacy Mines believed the 20,000,000 litres of mine water running into our properties each year were not from legacy mining.

 Latest News